preethampaul/gdrive2/docs/index.rst

 A client secrets (app credentials) file can be created on `Google Cloud Console <https://console.cloud.google.com>`_ as shown in :ref:`Requirements`.
 Once credentials are created, they can be downloaded as a **.json** file with the name **client_secrets<some_long_id>.json**.
 This file can be renamed as <**client_name**>.json and can be used to access parent_path.
-If gdrive is being used for the time, it asks the user to show the file location of a client secrets file and creates a default file - **client_secrets.json**.
+If gdrive2 is being used for the time, it asks the user to show the file location of a client secrets file and creates a default file - **client_secrets.json**.
 Later, more such files can be added with different **client_names** as <client_name1>.json, <someother_user_specified_name>.json etc. Each parent can be assigned a **client_name** different from the default name - **client_secrets**.

 Functions
 ***************************
 .. toctree::
    :maxdepth: 2

-   gdrive
+   gdrive2

 * :ref:`genindex`
 * :ref:`search`

-Update/uninstall gdrive
+Update/uninstall gdrive2
 ***********************

-For updating gdrive:
+For updating gdrive2:

 ::

-	pip install -i https://test.pypi.org/simple/ gdrive -U
+	pip install -i https://test.pypi.org/simple/ gdrive2 -U

-For uninstalling gdrive:
+For uninstalling gdrive2:

 ::

-	pip uninstall gdrive
+	pip uninstall gdrive2

-To remove the authentication data saved, use this before uninstalling gdrive:
+To remove the authentication data saved, use this before uninstalling gdrive2:

 ::